Fabric Sourcing in Ghana

 A quick history on the origin of wax African printed fabric

 Wax African print has a unique history.
 What we now know as African print is not innately African.
 Wax African print has roots in Indonesia in fabric called batik.
 Batik is a handmade intricate way of creating patterns on fabric by using hot wax.
 Europeans saw how profitable the batik fabric was and made their own version using machines to make them faster and cheaper.
 Their aim was to flood the Indonesian market with their machine-made version and cash in.
 When they brought their version to the Indonesian market, Indonesians were not impressed.
 The machine-made version created a lot of imperfections in the fabric and did not compare to their original handmade batiks.
 So the Europeans turned their attention to the West African markets where they were gaining popularity.
-Since batiks were part of the culture, there was no comparison and they quickly adopted the Indonesian inspired fabric as their own.
+Since batiks were not part of their culture, there was no comparison to the original and they quickly adopted the Indonesian inspired fabric as their own.

 Not all fabrics are made the same

 There are different brands of African print fabrics with varying quality.
-Not all of the fabric are made in Ghana.
-In fact, there are a large section of printed fabric made in China, imported and sold in African markets.
+Not all of the fabrics are made in Ghana.
+In fact, there is a large section of printed fabric made in China, imported and sold in African markets.
 If buying locally made fabric is important to you, it is essential to ask the seller where the fabric is coming from.
 I find the prints made in China are of less quality than those made in Ghana.
 My go to brand is GTP (Ghana Textile Printing).
 They make beautiful, high quality printed fabrics.
 The GTP factory is located in Tema, Ghana and I'm making inquires about getting a tour of their facilities.
 Fingers crossed I am able to bring you inside to see how the fabrics are made (stay tuned)!

 When selecting the fabric for our collection, only the best quality and beautiful prints made it across the Atlantic to our Harlem office.